 OVR Response: OVR will continue to partner with the Council as opportunities present themselves for mutual benefit and input.
 Specifically, we will be collaborating with PaRC on the results of the Comprehensive Statewide Needs Assessment (CSNA) and future planning based upon those findings.
 OVR will also have a presence on PaRC committees as needed.
-In addition, we will be requesting additional input on the ongoing development of the b.
+In addition, we will be requesting additional input on the ongoing development of the OVR/PaRC combined customer satisfaction survey process.

+b.
 Continue seeking involvement in policy review and implementation.